codr7/lila/README.md

 [lila](https://github.com/codr7/lila) is a toolkit for building programming languages on top of Common Lisp, and a language implemented using it.

 ### setup
 The following shell spell should get you started.
-The project currently requires [SBCL](http://www.sbcl.org/) and [Quicklisp](https://www.quicklisp.org/beta/) to build.
+Note that [SBCL](http://www.sbcl.org/) and [Quicklisp](https://www.quicklisp.org/beta/) are currently required to build [lila](https://github.com/codr7/lila).

 ```
 $ git clone https://github.com/codr7/lila.git